shubhadeepmandal394/ethical-hacking-project/README.md

 <hr>

-If I was of any help then consider [buying me a coffee](https://www.buymeacoffee.com/shubhadeep394) ☕😉
+If it was of any help then consider [buying me a coffee](https://www.buymeacoffee.com/shubhadeep394) ☕😉